 If you have just a few applications installed, you're probably already feeling a bit overwhelmed.
 Take one glance at your Mac's menu bar, and it probably looks like a smorgasbord of icons.
 Yuck.
 Bartender helps you fix that by giving you a lot more control over this otherwise hands-off area of OS X. Though this app is expensive, it's worth every penny: You can take a bunch of the icons on your menu bar and hide them under a single icon, which keeps the top of your screen clutter-free (until you need to access those apps for something).
 If you have some must-use icons, keep them on your menu bar; hide everything else for less of a visual headache.

 If you switched to a Mac because you thought the platform was free of viruses and malware, you should know that is no longer the case.
-Fortunately, our current top pick for Mac antivirus software is not only easy to use, but also free.
-Avira beat the competition in malware detection and light system impact while no scan was running.
+Fortunately, our current top pick for Free Mac antivirus software is not only easy to use, but also supports multiple machines.
+Sophosprovides capable malware detection and a light system impact.

 Tweetbot for Twitter